eliasingea/SmashChallonge/README.md

 # SmashChallonge
 Help make streaming with Challonge easier.
+You should use the SmashLadder.py file to run the actual program.